 It really hit me while I was conceptualizing my Vegan Nyonya Cooking Workshop for The Hive last month, and again in a few weeks from now.
 During my research, I came across an article that discussed the idea of Peranakan cuisine slowly dying out because of the new ways of becoming efficient in the kitchen through technology.
 Peranakan cuisine is famed for the time and energy spent on making the food, and noses are being turned up at fancy appliances that can get a 15-minute task done in seconds.
 So you can only imagine… this quivering little plant eater reading this article, terrified by the thought of how these Peranakan aunties and uncles would react when they find that not only have I resorted to such appliances, but I have also even had the core ingredients changed!!!

-I do understand how some people would be so offended by the world I do, and I don’t blame them.
+I do understand how some people would be offended by cooking like mine, and I don’t blame them.
 Some people have fought hard to pass family recipes down the generations.
 But traditions are a double-edged sword.
 They are a way of keeping a unique part of history existing alongside modern times.
 But traditions don’t hold up so well against the evolution – or in some cases de-volution – of humankind.

 There is a very sensitive argument of a tradition being upheld for sentimental reasons, or because it makes sense.
 Because when you’re sentimental about something, of course it makes sense.